Help us improve your experience.

 For details about ISSU support status, see knowledge base article KB17946.

-1. At the beginning of a chassis cluster ISSU, the system automatically fails over all RG-1+ redundancy groups that are not primary on the node from which the ISSU is initiated.
-This action ensures that all the redundancy groups are active on only the RG-0 primary node.
+At the beginning of a chassis cluster ISSU, the system automatically fails over all RG-1 and higher (RG-1+) redundancy groups that are not already primary on the node from which the ISSU is initiated.
+This action ensures that all redundancy groups become active on the the RG-0 primary node before the software upgrade begins.

-The automatic failover of all RG-1+ redundancy groups is available from Junos OS release 12.1 or later.
-If you are using Junos OS release 11.4 or earlier, before starting the ISSU, ensure that all the redundancy groups are all active on only the RG-0 primary node.
+The automatic failover of all RG-1+ redundancy groups is performed by the system.
+If you are running Junos OS release 18.1R1 or earlier, you must manually verify—before starting the ISSU—that all RG-1+ redundancy groups are active on the RG-0 primary node.

-After the system fails over all RG-1+ redundancy groups, it sets the manual failover bit and changes all RG-1+ primary node priorities to 255, regardless of whether the redundancy group failed over to the RG-0 primary node.
+After all RG-1+ redundancy groups fail over, the system sets the manual failover bit, preventing redundant group movement during the upgrade.
+The system changes the primary node priority of all RG‑1+ redundancy groups to 255, regardless of whether they failed over to the RG‑0 primary node during this step.

-2. The primary node (node 0) validates the device configuration to ensure that it can be committed using the new software version.
-Checks are made for disk space availability for the /var file system on both nodes, unsupported configurations, and unsupported Physical Interface Cards (PICs).
+2. During an ISSU, the primary node (node 0) validates the device configuration to ensure that it can be successfully committed using the new Junos OS version.
+As part of this validation process, the system performs the following checks on both nodes:

 3. When the validation succeeds, the kernel state synchronization daemon (ksyncd) synchronizes the kernel on the secondary node (node 1) with the node 0.